CHOSEN24/HE-Booster/README.md

 HE-Booster can significantly boost performance while providing an easy-to-use interface that greatly improves programmer productivity.
 It utilizes two popular parallel algorithms (e.g., CRT and NTT) to exploit thread-level parallelism and makes full use of GPU hardware features (e.g., unified virtual memory and asynchronous copy) to further improve performance.

+**Note that in addition to the experiments in the original submission, we supplement the revised submission with new contributions, mainly including the performance evaluation of _modulus switching_ and _automorphism_.
+Moreover, we propose a multi-GPU acceleration design and conduct fine-grained experimental evaluations.**

 ## Hardware Requirements
 1. NVIDIA [CUDA-Enabled GPUs](https://developer.nvidia.com/cuda-gpus) with computation compability 8.6.
 Specially, NVIDIA GPU card with Ampere architecture is required, such as GeForce RTX3070, 3080, etc.
 2. The NVIDIA CUDA driver version 460.32.03.